Absolute zero: Unattainability of absolute zero

-A perfect crystal is one in which the internal lattice structure extends uninterrupted in all directions.
-The perfect order can be represented by translational symmetry along three (not usually orthogonal) axes.
-Every lattice element of the structure is in its proper place, whether it is a single atom or a molecular grouping.
-For substances that exist in two (or more) stable crystalline forms, such as diamond and graphite for carbon, there is a kind of chemical degeneracy.
-The question remains whether both can have zero entropy at T = 0 even though each is perfectly ordered.

-Perfect crystals never occur in practice; imperfections, and even entire amorphous material inclusions, can and do get "frozen in" at low temperatures, so transitions to more stable states do not occur.
+The third law of thermodynamics concerns the behavior of entropy as temperature approaches absolute zero.
+It states that the entropy of a system approaches a constant minimum at 0 K. For a perfect crystal, this minimum is taken to be zero, since the system would be in a state of perfect order with only one microstate available.
+In some systems, there may be more than one microstate at minimum energy and there is some residual entropy at 0 K.

+Several other formulations of the third law exist.
+Nernst heat theorem holds that the change in entropy for any constant-temperature process tends to zero as the temperature approaches zero.
+A key consequence is that absolute zero cannot be reached, since removing heat becomes increasingly inefficient and entropy changes vanish.
+This unattainability principle means no physical process can cool a system to absolute zero in a finite number of steps or finite time.

+Thermal properties at low temperatures

-Using the Debye model, the specific heat and entropy of a pure crystal are proportional to T 3, while the enthalpy and chemical potential are proportional to T 4.
-(Guggenheim, p.
-111) These quantities drop toward their T = 0 limiting values and approach with zero slopes.
+Using the Debye model, the specific heat and entropy of a pure crystal are proportional to T 3, while the enthalpy and chemical potential are proportional to T 4 (Guggenheim, p.
+111).
+These quantities drop toward their T = 0 limiting values and approach with zero slopes.
 For the specific heats at least, the limiting value itself is definitely zero, as borne out by experiments to below 10 K. Even the less detailed Einstein model shows this curious drop in specific heats.
 In fact, all specific heats vanish at absolute zero, not just those of crystals.
 Likewise for the coefficient of thermal expansion.
 Maxwell's relations show that various other quantities also vanish.
 These phenomena were unanticipated.